xiaohan-ma/verifiedasian/README.md

 #### 👀 Currently, I am learning a variety of computer science concepts and areas in order to gain broader knowledge regarding the industry.
 For example, computer networking concepts, cybersecurity and algorithms.

 #### 📚 I love, love, love reading and learning new information.
-From theoretical physics to how society was symbolised as a theatrical play in the Duchess of Malfi, I believe that any knowledge is never useless.
+From theoretical physics to how society was symbolised as a theatrical play in the Duchess of Malfi, there are always new things to learn about.

 #### 📫 My email address is xiaohanma99@hotmail.com